 2-3 TBS yellow bean paste

-ground dried red chile, to taste
+ground dried red chili, to taste

 ground Sichuan peppercorns, to taste (optional)